flatcap/mutt-wiki-old/features/ifdef.md

 Patch
 -----

-To check if Mutt supports “ifdef”, look for “patch-ifdef” in the mutt version.
+To check if Mutt supports "ifdef", look for "patch-ifdef" in the mutt version.

 **Dependencies**
 -   mutt-1.5.24